 There are a ton of great and useful plugins to WordPress that can do all sorts of things.
 It’s a common vector for attacks so I’ve been reviewing everything I install and have also kept up with updates to already installed extensions.
 I’ve noticed quite a few issues with various plugins over the years and have wanted to reach out to the plugin authors about the issues.

-However, there isn’t really a good way to communicate patches or problems with plugin authors.
-WordPress’s plugin directory doesn’t facilitate collaboration on code nor does it provide a good method for communicating with the plugin author.
+However, there isn’t a good way to communicate patches or problems with plugin authors.
+WordPress’ plugin directory doesn’t facilitate collaboration on code nor does it provide a good method for communicating with the plugin author.
 There isn’t even a standard field in plugin listings where the developer can plug in a link to BitBucket, GitHub, or another tool better suited for code-work.
-If I did find a way to message the developer they’d rarely respond; or if they did then they’d just drop the ball — because it’s 2019 and who knows how to handle a .patch file anymore?
+If I did find a way to message the developer they’d rarely respond, or if they did then they’d just drop the ball — because it’s 2019 and who knows how to handle a .patch file anymore?

 PS: I’m not abandoning my own plugins with a combined 10 500 active installations just yet.
 However, I’d be more than happy to hand them off to someone willing and able to maintain them.
-I’ll of course need a vial of your blood, a copy of your passport, and your first born to make sure you’ll manage them carefully.
+I’ll, of course, need a vial of your blood, a copy of your passport, and your first born to make sure you’ll manage them carefully.